Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 To this day, Grant Amato maintains his innocence.

-So, based on the claim that he left the house at about midnight, the prosecution describes what would have needed to happen in the house in order for the murders to not be carried out by Grant.
+So based on the claim that he left the house at about midnight, the prosecution describes what would have needed to happen in the house in order for the murders to not be carried out by Grant.

 Let's say it's at midnight.

-Alright, this is a pretty good summary here.
+All right, it's a pretty good summary here.

-The reason why the state's case is so strong is they were able to take circumstantial evidence and paint it in a way where the circumstantial evidence, when stacked and working together, shows that no other situation could have happened.
+So let's check this out because remember, guys, a lot of the times when you're presenting a case, right, like the YMW MLA cases like this, the reason why the state's case was so strong is they were able to take circumstantial evidence and paint it in a way where the circumstantial evidence, when stacked and working together, shows that no other situation could have happened.

 What does he find?